shivshankardayal/full-website/c/source/preface.rst

 compilers, for example, `gcc` does not implement multithreading.

-These days I have noticed a tendency that people think Java, PHP or Python are more used and they have a tendency to overlook the merits of C as a programming language.
+These days I have noticed a tendency that people think Java, PHP, Python or Javascript are more used and they have a tendency to overlook the merits of C as a programming language.
 The benefits of learning C is described further in Chapter 1 "Introduction".

 C is one of the language which is closest to system and very useful for system programming though not limited to it.
 It is also very fundamental to many